buckleylab/Buckley_lab_protocols/Using_the_server/windows_users_setup.md

       fi
      }
    ```
 3. **Cntrl+X** to save and exit.
-The console will ask you if you want to overwrite and/or what to name the file.
+The console will ask you if you want to overwrite (Y) and what to name the file (don't change).
-4. Log out and then back in to the server and this should be functional.
+4. Log out and then back in to the server.

 ## Port forwarding Jupyter Notebooks
 Port forwarding creates a user-interface of Jupyter on your web browser.